Bradley Stoke: Woodland

 The Woodland area of Bradley Stoke is named Three Brooks Local Nature Reserve, an area of approximately 44 ha that includes bluebell woods, rough grassland, brooks, ponds, and the man-made Three Brooks Lake.
 The lake, part of the Frome Valley Relief Sewer, is home to many common species of waterfowl including nesting swans.
 There are also a number of other walks and paths surrounded by small wooded areas connecting various parts of Bradley Stoke.
 Wild fruit can be found throughout the woodland, namely blackberries, apples, plums and cherries.
 A community orchard grows in the heart of the woodland.

 The local Stokes Art Group (SAG) and the Three Brooks Nature Conservation Group (TBNCG) teamed up for an art project to personify the God of Three Brooks Nature Reserve.
 The God was named Trolletheus, named after two rusted supermarket trolleys dredged from the man-made lake.

 Regular woodland walks and foraging groups are conducted in the local woodland hosted by the Three Brooks Conservation Group.
 In May 2019, the Three Brooks Nature Conservation Group were awarded a grant of £25,000 from Enovert Community Trust to improve accessibility to the woodland through renovations to walkways.

 Sport

-Bowls

-The Bradley Stoke Bowls Club was opened in May 2010 at the Baileys Court Activity Centre.
+The Bradley Stoke Bowls Club opened in 2010 at the Baileys Court Activity Centre.